Tom Kerr writing on self-reliance…

 Uber-economy philosopher James Altucher epitomizes this kind of forward-thinking, rule-breaking, stereotype-defying entrepreneurial rebel.
 He’s made tens of millions of dollars and always has more than half a dozen lucrative revenue streams pouring money into his wallet – even while he’s asleep or on vacation.

-Sign up here for our free Truth & Plenty e-letter and we’ll immediately send you a FREE research report on Easy Ways to Become Independent.
+Sign up here for our free Truth & Plenty e-letter and we’ll immediately send you a FREE research report on Create a Second Income for Freedom and Security.